mvolkmann/MyUnixEnv/notes/MicronautNotes.md

 - browse that URL plus "/hello" which is the controller path
 - after code changes, restart the server
   - should be ready in under two seconds

+## Hot Reloading

+- not supported out of the box
+- can add with Spring-Loaded at <https://github.com/spring-projects/spring-loaded>